HabiSheriff/NhsScraperApplication/README.md

 1) Create new folder in Java work space

-2) Goto command prompt and change directory to the new created folder path
+2) Goto command prompt and change directory to the newly created folder path

   Use below commands to init and clone from Git

   git init

   git clone git://github.com/HabiSheriff/NhsScraperApplication.git

 # To run a mvn build commands